 Treatment and Care for Asbestos Victims

 The great need for care for these victims has been met in part by Ochsner and its cancer departments.
-The Lung Cancer Clinic currently treats a variety of patients, including those who developed mesothelioma because of asbestos exposure.
+The Lung Cancer Clinic treats a variety of patients, including those who developed mesothelioma because of asbestos exposure.
 Treatment for mesothelioma patients involves a multi-disciplinary approach, with various experts contributing to individualized treatment plans.
 Ochsner is the only such facility in the region that offers lung-sparing surgical treatments for mesothelioma.
 In addition to surgery, mesothelioma patients here can expect to benefit from advanced image-guided radiation, targeted chemotherapy, and other innovative treatments.

 Research and Clinical Trials

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster